ibm-cloud-architecture/refarch-kc/docs/itg-tests/avro/avro.md

   }
   ```

-The above looks very good but let's dive into more insteresting real-case scenarios.
+The above looks very good but let's dive into more interesting real-case scenarios.

 1. Sending a correct message: